Youth4Regions – the programme for aspiring journalists

 What themes should I focus on in my article and video report?

-You must send a short article (400-1000 words) or a short video reportage (2 – 3 minutes) depicting a project co-financed by the European Regional Development Fund (including Interreg) or Cohesion Fund.
+You must send a short article (2500 to 6250 characters) or a short video reportage (2 – 3 minutes) depicting a project co-financed by the European Regional Development Fund (including Interreg) or Cohesion Fund.
 Your work should cover the theme of the current edition of the programme.

 What costs associated with coming to Brussels in October will be covered by the European Commission?

 If selected, how long will I be in Brussels for?

 You should come to Brussels from 10 to 15 October.